 Following in the footsteps of his father, Tawck established a passion for art well before he took his first footsteps.
 Those early teachings and a lifetime of creative competitiveness with his younger brother Haser, have manifested into global endeavours and successful creative careers for the both of them.

 Tawck’s current works are a reflection of years of exploration and his desire to speak a visual language that represents his past, present and culture.
-The manifesto of what we see today is a juxtaposition that is reflected in a way of Tā moko (Māori designs), typographic script/lettering and realism.
+The manifesto of what we see today is a juxtaposition that is reflected in a way of Tā moko (Māori designs), typographic script/lettering digital animation and realism.

 From his studio practice, tattooing and public murals, Tawck has created an organic abstract style that allows him to be versatile, but at the same time utilise elements that flow together harmoniously in a way that enables him to connect with the viewer.